DIPlib/diplib/changelogs/diplib_next.md

 - `dip::Tile()` has relaxed requirements for input image sizes.
 It is now possible to tile images of different sizes as long as the images on the same row have the same height, and images on the same column have the same width.

-- The `dipview` and `dipviewjava` command-line tools will now first attempt to read a file as if it were a multi-page TIFF file where the pages compose a 3D image.
-If it fails, it proceeds as it did previously.

 - `dip::Framework::VariadicScanLineFilter` is more efficient when the input images are scalar.
 And because it applies the same operation to every scalar, its function is identical when treating the tensor dimension as a spatial dimension, making the images scalar.
 This is accomplished by using the `dip::Framework::ScanOption::TensorAsSpatialDim`